Legislature(2025 - 2026)GRUENBERG 120

 Olivia's appointment would be a tremendous asset, bringing fresh

 perspectives and leadership as a young Native leader.
-He

 11:06:45 AM

-DONALD STILES, representing self, Testified in support of Olivia
+DONALD STILES, representing self, testified in support of Olivia

-that is currently available.
+the "best deployment" that is currently available.

 11:07:50 AM

-JOEL JACKSON, President, Organized Village of Kake, Testified in
+JOEL JACKSON, President, Organized Village of Kake, testified in

 11:08:48 AM

-ROCHELLE ADAMS, representing self, Testified in support of
+ROCHELLE ADAMS, representing self, testified in support of

-along the Yukon River since time immemorial.
-She is calling in
+people have fished along the Yukon River since time immemorial.

-to voice strong support for Olivia Irwin's appointment to the
+She is calling in to voice strong support for Olivia Irwin's

-Board of Fisheries, uplifting the voices of many in her region
+appointment to the Board of Fisheries, uplifting the voices of

-who share this sentiment.
-Olivia is an exceptional candidate,
+many in her region who share this sentiment.
+Ms. Irwin is an

-highly knowledgeable in fisheries policies and cultural
+exceptional candidate, highly knowledgeable in fisheries

-effectively with all user groups.
-Her passion, drive, and deep
+capable of working effectively with all user groups.
+Her

-love for fisheries make her stand out.
-Rochelle has spent
+passion, drive, and deep love for fisheries make her stand out.

-testifying alongside her and discussing critical issues.
+fisheries management spaces, testifying alongside her and

-However, the most meaningful time has been at culture camp along
+has been at culture camp along the river, witnessing Olivia's

-and ways of life, as well as the care and respect with which she
+the care and respect with which she approaches them.
+Strong

-Alaska and the Yukon River drainage is crucial, and Olivia
+representation from the Interior of Alaska and the Yukon River

-an invaluable addition to the Board of Fisheries.
+addition to the Board of Fisheries.

 11:10:53 AM